rutgersdh/caridischo/pages/reuse.md

 - Corinne Forstot-Burke's digital musicology bibliography and [guide](https://guides.lib.utexas.edu/mus381/digitalmusicology)
 - Liz Crisenbery's [digital musicology guide](https://guides.library.duke.edu/c.php?g=857511)
 - Claire Arthur's computational musicology bibliography
+- The list of analysis tools and digital archives from Michelle Urberg's article, ['Pasts and Futures of Digital Humanities in Musicology: Moving Towards a “Bigger Tent”'](https://doi.org/10.1080/10588167.2017.1404301)
 - Eduardo Herrera's "Current Issues in Historical Musicology" syllabus
 - [Digital Resources](https://rsadigitalresources.hcommons.org/) curated by members of the Renaissance Society of America
 - Music nominees for [DH Awards](https://www.google.com/search?q=music+site%3Adhawards.org&oq=music+site%3Adhawards.org&aqs=chrome..69i57j69i64l3.4736j0j4&sourceid=chrome&ie=UTF-8)

 On October 12, 2021, an asynchronous [crowdsourcing event]({{site.baseurl}}/cfc/) was held to update the list with more recent contributions.
 And a few weeks later, Maristella Feustle, Bonnie Finn, Francesca Giannetti, Anna Kijas, Kerry Masteller, and Stephanie Sussmeier cleaned and refined the data in preparation for publication to the site.
-This directory is thus a snapshot of our work through November 2021.
+This directory is thus a snapshot of our work through December 2021.

 ### Data and Software Reuse